Predicting where to park? Israel's got an app for that

 Anagog, a Tel Aviv-based firm, has developed an app that can guide drivers to empty on-street parking using real-time, crowd-sourced data from mobile phones, similar to what another Israeli app, Waze, has successfully done with navigation.
 Waze was bought by Google in 2013 for $1 billion.

-Anagog's software learns personal behaviour and knows whether a user is getting into a car or starting to drive away, freeing up a place.
+Anagog's software learns personal behavior and knows whether a user is getting into a car or starting to drive away, freeing up a place.

 "We can direct people to spots that are about to open," said chief marketing officer Jake Levant.
 The company said it has built up a network of tens of millions of drivers who contribute millions of "parking events" daily.

-The technology is already attracting attention from the industry, including ParkNow, which recognises that its parking solutions are based on advanced planning rather than predicting or knowing when a space will open up.
+The technology is already attracting attention from the industry, including ParkNow, which recognizes that its parking solutions are based on advanced planning rather than predicting or knowing when a space will open up.

 Joachim Hauser, the director of mobility services at BMW, which has also backed JustPark, said mobile intelligence had implications for the auto industry and mobile service providers beyond finding a parking space, making it particularly attractive.